EngBaz/Interactive-PDF-Chatbot/README.md

 2. Install the required dependencies by running <code>pip install -r requirements.txt</code>

+3. Create a virtual enviromnent

-3. Obtain an API key from OpenAI
+4. Obtain an API key from OpenAI

-4. Note that the project is built using OpenAI GPT-4.
+5. Note that the project is built using OpenAI GPT-4.
 Thus, it is necessary to have an OpenAI API key.
 Otherwise, for the use of open-source LLMs on huggingface, import your model using the steps below.
     ```console

     $ pip install langchain huggingface_hub